-- a team is unable to field at least four ready players within 5 minutes of a game's scheduled start time. - a team loses enough players in the course of a game that they are unable to field at least four eligible players. - a player on the team has deliberately broken any rules regarding registration, eligibility, or a team causes a game to be terminated. - teams are not paid up to the financial amount due by that game.
+- A team is unable to field at least four ready players within 5 minutes of a game's scheduled start time. - A team loses enough players during a game that they are unable to field at least four eligible players. - A player on the team has deliberately broken anyrule regarding registration, eligibility, or a team causes a game to be terminated. - Teams are not paid up to the financial amount due by that game.